man-group/ArcticDB/docs/mkdocs/docs/tutorials/fundamentals.md

 0
 ```

-As this is the first write the this symbol, the version is `0`.
+As this is the first write to this symbol, the version is `0`.
 To retrieve the data:

 ```python
 >>> data.data